-In the alarm mode, Press the + key or MIN/MAX key to change or scroll the alarm value.
+In the alarm mode, Press the + key or MIN/MAX key to change or scroll the alarm value while the specific alarm is flashing.

-Hold the + key or MIN/MAX key for 3 seconds to change the number rapidly.
+Hold the key or MIN/MAX key for 3 seconds to change the number rapidly.
 Press the ALARM key to select the alarm on or off (if alarm is enabled, the speaker icon on the LCD will be turned on indicating the alarm function has been enabled).